BlockstreamResearch/bip-frost-dkg/README.md

 - `FaultyParticipantOrCoordinatorError` - If another known participant or the coordinator is faulty.
 Make sure to read the above warning, and see the documentation of the exception for further details.
-- `FaultyCoordinatorError` - If the coordinator is faulty.
-Make sure to read the above warning, and see the documentation of the exception for further details.
 - `CoordinatorMsgParseError` - If the coordinator message could not be parsed.

 #### participant\_investigate